 Early Modern Ottoman Empire, Early Modern Armenian History, Muslim-Christian Relations

 Henry Shapiro specializes in the history of the early modern Islamic World, focusing on the Ottoman Empire.
-He completed his PhD in 2018 at Princeton University, submitting a dissertation entitled “The Great Armenian Flight: The Celali Revolts and the Rise of Western Armenian Society.”
+He completed his PhD in 2018 at Princeton University, with a dissertation entitled “The Great Armenian Flight: The Celali Revolts and the Rise of Western Armenian Society.”
 Previously he had earned degrees from Brown University (BA in Classics, 2005), Harvard University (Master of Divinity, 2008), and Sabancı University in Istanbul, Turkey (MA in History, 2011).
 In 2017, Shapiro was awarded the Porter Ogden Jacobus Fellowship, the Princeton Graduate School’s top honor.